Eastern Sierra Photography Workshop

 Then you’ll explore the photographically hyper real 5000 year old Ancient Bristlecone pines as they proudly stand on their 10,000 foot mountain perch.

 Mono Lake, as we travel further north offers its calcified Tufa towers.
 These characteristically rutted towers reach skyward from its brine waters in this otherworldly landscape.

-Further Northeast, you’ll explore Bodie Ghost town, a photographer’s paradise.
-Lying in arrested decay, it waits for you to capture its past day’s reflections.
 As we explore the Sierras further Northern regions, you’ll witness aspens reaching high from the valley floor to the white granite mountains rising to 14,000 feet.
 These vistas provide amazing contrasts to beautiful streams as they flow from these high peaks.